 Smaller companies have generally had less exposure to the industry dynamics of cloud infrastructure and software as a service (SaaS).
-The research of 109,000 SMBs found that the industries with the highest percentage of SMBs using Microsoft Office 365 were industrial companies, tech-focused business services organizations, and white collar business services.
+The research of 109,000 of these businesses found that the industries with the highest percentage using Microsoft Office 365 were industrial companies, tech-focused business services organizations, and white collar business services.

 And as the size of the business increases, the higher the likelihood that it will adopt Office 365.
-While businesses with more than 10 employees have more than double the Office 365 adoption rates of businesses with under 10 employees, nearly 17% of businesses between 51 and 250 employees use Office 365 versus the average of 7.5% across all SMBs.
+While businesses with more than 10 employees have more than double the Office 365 adoption rates of businesses with under 10 employees, nearly 17% of businesses between 51 and 250 employees use Office 365 versus the average of 7.5% across all small and medium-sized businesses.

-While larger enterprises have IT staff that can analyze the opportunity to migrate to cloud-based business and productivity services, SMBs often lack these internal resources.
-SMB executives remain focused on running their businesses, and venturing into the world of cloud services can be perceived as confusing, technically overwhelming, and even frightening.
+While larger enterprises have IT staff that can analyze the opportunity to migrate to cloud-based business and productivity services, smaller businesses often lack the internal resources.
+Executives remain focused on running their businesses, and venturing into the world of cloud services can be perceived as confusing, technically overwhelming, and even frightening.

-Switching from a license-based to a subscription-based software utilization model requires an SMB to conduct a careful analysis that can potentially divert finance and IT staff from their jobs.
-The reality is that most SMBs are likely postponing migration to Office 365 because they either don’t know where to begin migration or are not equipped internally to conduct a thorough analysis to determine whether Office 365 migration is in their best economic interests.
+Switching from a license-based to a subscription-based software utilization model requires a careful analysis that can potentially divert finance and IT staff from their jobs.
+The reality is that most businesses are likely postponing migration to Office 365 because they either don’t know where to begin or are not equipped internally to conduct a thorough analysis to determine whether it is in their best economic interests.

 Connection has the tools and the expertise to help your organization successfully migrate to Office 365 using proven, best practices.
-Through our Microsoft Licensing Optimization (MLO) process, we will help you evaluate whether Office 365 is the right choice for your business, and we’ll develop and manage a solid implementation plan if you decide to move forward with Office 365.
+Through our Microsoft Licensing Optimization (MLO) process, we will help you evaluate whether it is the right choice for your business, and we’ll develop and manage a solid implementation plan if you decide to move forward.